 We have just explained why, in ThreeME, energy efficiency investments do not necessarily substitute investments in other sectors.
 This argument is not valid for investments linked to changes to the mix.
 For given demand at a moment T, the increase in the installed capacity of renewable energy will be at least partially offset by a reduction in the installed capacity of non-renewable energy.
 The increase in investments in green sectors should occur alongside a reduction in investment in other sectors, notably carbon-heavy energy (this argument is also valid for the different modes of transport).
 A significant substitution effect therefore exists independently of financing method for these installations.
-The rise in investment in renewable energies should not have a big knock-on effect in the short and medium term, unless the propensity to import capital goods in renewable energy production sectors, something which is not the case today.
+The rise in investment in renewable energies should not have a big knock-on effect in the short and medium term, unless the propensity to import capital goods in renewable energy production sectors is lower than the propensity to import capital goods in non-renewable energy production sectors, something which is not the case today.